malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 AuthenticationScheme: Identity.Application was forbidden.
 Request finished HTTP/1.1 GET https://localhost:44397/api/app/book?SkipCount=0&MaxResultCount=10&api-version=1.0 - - - 403 0 - 156.9766ms

 After completing that you can make the localization configuration and you should give permission at the Admin UI side.
-You can again you same the output and all will be fine.
+You can see the same output again and all will be alright.

 ### Further Reading
 In this small tutorial, I explained how you can create an example project and apply static client proxy instead of dynamic client proxy.
 Also summarized the differences between both approaches.